XinyueMa-neuro/ElecFeX/readme.md

 ### An overview of ElecFeX’s graphical user interface:

-The graphical user interface (GUI) of ElecFeX is designed to be user-friendly with texts that guide the user through the complete feature extraction workflow.
-The main GUI window encompasses all the essential elements required for the analysis process, and there is another callable window for advanced settings related to measuring spike properties.
-The main window of GUI is organized in accordance with the analysis procedures and is divided into six sections including (1) load file, (2) data info, (3) feature extraction, (4) visualization, (5) batch analysis setting, and (6) export results.
-Detailed instructions regarding installation and implementation of the toolkit can be found on the corresponding GitHub page.
+The graphical user interface (GUI) of ElecFeX is designed to be user-friendly with texts that guide the users through the workflow of feature extraction.
+The main GUI window encompasses all the essential elements required for the analysis process, and there is a callable window for advanced settings for the measurements on spike properties.

+The main window of GUI is organized in accordance with the analysis procedures and is divided into four sections including (1) import and select data file(s), (2) extract electrophysiological properties, (3) Process selcted data file(s) (batch analysis), and (4) export data analysis results.
+Detailed instructions regarding installation and implementation of the toolkit can be found at the [Tutorials](Tutorials/readme.md) page.

 <div align=center><img src="./Figures/Figure2_Layout.png" alt="GUI" style="width:100%;height:100%;"></div>

 ### A summary of customizable methods for six categories of electrophysiological features:

 ElecFeX provides a collection of methods to extract commonly studied electrophysiological features.
-These methods are equipped with customizable parameters (indicated as white box texts in Figure 3), allowing for flexibility in processing signals with various waveforms.
+These methods are equipped with customizable parameters (indicated as white box texts in the figure below), allowing for flexibility in processing signals with various waveforms.
+For a detailed definition on each electrical properties, see the [Tutorial](Tutorials/extract_feature.md) page and also the Methods section in the [preprint](https://www.biorxiv.org/content/10.1101/2023.05.27.542584v1).

 <div align=center><img src="./Figures/Figure3_Method.png" alt="GUI" style="width:100%;height:100%;"></div>